amarinkovic/docker_compose/README.md

 # Docker compose

-Some common docker compose files
+Bollow you can find instructions on how to run some commonly used services, via docker compose files provided in this repository.

 ## ELK stack